RHS Garden Bridgewater - Salford’s newest visitor attraction

 Salford residents go free

 Salford City Council, contributed £19 million of capital funding to make the garden possible and has invested in new walking and cycling routes to boost green travel in the wider area.
-Thanks to a unique partnership between the RHS and Salford City Council, all Salford residents can enjoy the garden for free on Tuesdays for the first year it’s open.
+Thanks to a unique partnership between the RHS and Salford City Council, all Salford residents can enjoy the garden for free on Tuesdays until May 2023.

 Events at the garden